 Samsung PRO Plus and EVO Plus: Fast performance

 I tested the 128GB versions of both cards, using a large single file of 20GB, and the results were close to what Samsung claims.
 Specifically, in writing, the EVO Plus did slightly better while the PRO Plus is slightly worse.

 The PRO Plus had the sustained copy speeds of 80.2MB/s and 92.35MB/s for writing and reading.
 You can expect the 64GB and 256GB versions of the card to deliver the same performance.

 To put this in perspective, at this speed, you can take some ten high-res JPEG photos, which use some 10MB each, in a second, without having to worry about any delay.
 Most of the time, depending on the settings, a photo can use significantly less than 10MB of storage space.

 The EVO Plus had virtually the same read speed of 92.2MB/s.
 Its write speed was noticeably slower at 63MB/s.
-You can expect the 256GB version to deliver better performance, while the 64GB and 32GB are going to be significantly slower.
+You can expect the 256GB version to deliver better performance, while the 64GB and 32GB will be significantly slower.

-Still, at this performance, you can take multiple photos per second, using the EVO Plus, with ease.
+Still, you can take multiple photos per second using the EVO Plus with ease at this performance.

-Specifically, the EVO Plus could handle the CL (Continuous low) shoot mode — 3 frames per second — indefinitely.
+Specifically, the EVO Plus could indefinitely handle the CL (Continuous low) shoot mode — 3 frames per second.
 The PRO Plus did even better, doing the same thing in the CH (Continuous High) mode — 7 frames per second.
 I used the camera in the highest setting for JPEG, which requires some 8MB per photo.

 When I shot in RAW, the EVO Plus could handle about two frames per second.
 The PRO Plus could do about four.